go-yaaf/yaaf-common-redis/examples/pubsub/README.md

-# Message PubSub example

-This example demonstrates publish/subscribe messaging pattern using Redis implementation of IMessageBus in `yaaf-common` package.
-The example initializes one publisher publishing messages to a topic and two subscribers processing these messages

-### PubSub Messaging pattern
-In a publish/subscribe pattern, many publishers can publish a message to a topic (channel) and many subscribers can subscribe to a topic and process messages.
-In this pattern the same message can be processed multiple times.
-Every subscriber subscribed to the same topic will get the message and can process it.

-In this example we will create a subscriber sending status messages and two subscribers will process the messages:
-* one subscriber prints the values
-* second subscriber generate aggregated values per time window
+# Pub/Sub Example

+This example demonstrates the publish-subscribe messaging pattern using the `yaaf-common-redis` library.
+It showcases how to create a Redis-backed message bus, publish messages to a topic, and process them with multiple subscribers.

+## Overview

+The example consists of the following components:

+- **Publisher**: Publishes status messages to the `status` topic every 500 milliseconds.
+- **Logger Subscriber**: Subscribes to the `status` topic and logs the received messages.
+- **Aggregator Subscriber**: Subscribes to the `status` topic, aggregates the messages, and prints a summary every 5 seconds.

+This example highlights the following features of the `yaaf-common-redis` library:

+- **`NewRedisMessageBus`**: Creates a new message bus instance connected to a Redis server.
+- **`IMessageBus` Interface**: Defines the core functionality for publishing and subscribing to messages.
+- **`Ping`**: Verifies the connection to the Redis instance.

+## How it Works

+The `main` function in `main.go` orchestrates the example:

+1. **Initialization**: It initializes a new `RedisMessageBus` instance using the provided Redis URI.
+2. **Connection**: It pings the Redis server to ensure a successful connection.
+3. **Publisher**: It creates and starts a `StatusPublisher` that sends messages to the `status` topic.
+4. **Subscribers**: It creates and starts two subscribers:
+    - `StatusLogger`: Logs each message it receives.
+    - `StatusAggregator`: Collects and aggregates messages, printing a summary at regular intervals.

+The program runs for one minute, demonstrating the real-time nature of the pub/sub pattern.

 ```mermaid
 flowchart LR